OAuth2

 if res.StatusCode != http.StatusOK {

-return nil, fmt.Errorf("Invalid status code: %d", res.StatusCode)
+return nil, fmt.Errorf("unexpected status code: %d", res.StatusCode)

 }

-var authResponse AuthResponse
+var auth AuthResponse

-if err := json.NewDecoder(res.Body).Decode(&authResponse); err != nil {
+if err := json.NewDecoder(res.Body).Decode(&auth); err != nil {

-return nil, fmt.Errorf("Failed to decode response: %w", err)
+return nil, fmt.Errorf("failed to decode response: %w", err)

 }